ga-wdi-lessons/angular_spa_intro/walkthrough.md

 - What's the purpose of putting `data-` at the beginning of a directive?
 - What is the Javascript equivalent of ERB's "clown hats"?

-## Added ng repeat and a row for each product
+## Commit: Added ng repeat and a row for each product

 ### app.js